Sherpany: How can a board portal help you become more efficient in planning your annual agenda?

 Tobias Häckermann: For Board Members, a digitally managed meeting agenda is threefold beneficial:

-Sherpany: What are the biggest advantages?
+Sherpany: What are the biggest advantages of a board portal?

 Tobias Häckermann: Apart from being useful for Directors and helpful with increasing efficiency among Corporate Secretaries, digital agendas build the ground to link connected information across meetings.